 Chemical compounds that speed up cell turnover are used in chemical exfoliation.
 The most common are AHAs (alpha hydroxy acids), BHAs (beta hydroxy acids), and PHAs (polyhydoxy acids).

-AHAs are water soluble, so they don’t really get into your pores to clean them out, but what they are able to do is break down dead skin cells to give you smoother skin.
+AHAs are water soluble, so they don’t really get into your pores to clean them out, but what they are able to do is break down dead skin cells and improve skin texture and uneven skin tone.
 BHAs are oil-soluble, meaning they get down into those pores.
 They’re also anti-inflammatory and anti-bacterial and especially great if you have blackheads and acne.

 How to Choose the Best Method and Product For You